Student Handbook: Demonstration Policy

 • The University initiates action to obtain an injunction against the continuance of the disruptive activities.

 4. If at any time during a coordinated/approved demonstration, physical violence, unauthorized entry, disruption of normal business and/or academic activities, and/or destruction of property occurs, the Dean of Students or designee in consultation with Public Safety will instruct the demonstrators to leave the area immediately.
-If the demonstrators do not leave the area immediately upon hearing the Dean's instruction, the President and/or Vice President of Student Affairs or Dean of Students/Assistant Vice President will be informed of the situation and will be requested to summon the New York City Police to arrest violators and clear the area.
-The Dean of Students, the Department of Public Safety, and/or the relevant area Vice President(s) reserve the right to instruct demonstrators to leave the area immediately without following the steps in this policy when the health, safety, and property of any community member have been harmed or are imminently threatened.
+If the demonstrators do not leave the area immediately upon hearing the Dean's or designee's instruction, the President and/or Vice President of Student Affairs or Dean of Students/Assistant Vice President will be informed of the situation and will be requested to summon the New York City Police to arrest violators and clear the area.
+The Dean of Students or designee, the Department of Public Safety, and/or the relevant area Vice President(s) reserve the right to instruct demonstrators to leave the area immediately without following the steps in this policy when the health, safety, and property of any community member have been harmed or are imminently threatened.

 6. IMPORTANT CLARIFICATION: steps 1-5 above are generally followed in instances in which a protest that has been coordinated/approved through this Demonstration Policy deviates from the Policy based on the judgment of the Department of Public Safety and/or the Dean of Students.

 7. Demonstrations/protests that have not been coordinated with/approved by the University through the process described in this policy are not permitted and may be ended without following steps 1-5.
-Organizing individuals and groups as well as participants may be subject to response through the Student Conduct Process.
+Organizing individuals and groups as well as participants may be subject to response through the Student Conduct System.